 Why Should I Visit Monnickendam?

 Monnickendam is the least tourist-oriented of these three fishermen’s villages.
 However, if you want to experience how life here really used to be, you should visit Monnickendam.
 Monnickendam gives you a feeling that life has just gone on, and they didn’t notice that the world around them has changed completely.

-If you happen to visit this region with your boat, Monnickendam would be an excellent harbor to stay over for the night.
+Monnickendam will be an excellent harbor to stay over for the night if you visit this region with your boat.
 It is a very different atmosphere than in the two other Volendam and Marken.

 4. Watch Tulips At Keukenhof